elliseputnam/project-2-starter/README.rst

 ============= ===============================
 Deliverable   Due Date
 ============= ===============================
-Deliverable 1 September 25, 2020, 11:59:59 PM
+Deliverable 1 February 8, 2021, 11:59:59 PM
-Deliverable 2 October 5, 2020, 11:59:59 PM
+Deliverable 2 February 22, 2021, 11:59:59 PM
 ============= ===============================

 The function of multiple deliverables is to prevent you from falling behind on this large project.
 Please note:

-* This is a large project to grade with many students in the course.
-  You will not receive intermediate feedback on D1 before the D2 due date.
-Plan accordingly.

 * Solutions to D1 will not be provided after the due date.
 You are expected to make D2 function on-top of your own work from D1.

-* It is recommended to finish D1 significantly before the provided due date so that you can get a head-start on D2.
-D2 is much more difficult than D1.
+* It is recommended to finish D1 significantly before the provided due date so that you can get a head-start on D2.  **D2 is much more difficult than D1**.

 As outlined in the course syllabus, you may extend any of these deadlines using slip days.
 If you spend *N* slip days on Deliverable 1, you get an extra *N* days to turn in the final deliverable before slip days start counting again.

-For example, suppose that you turn in D1 on September 27 (2 slip days), and turn in D2 on October 8.
+For example, suppose that you turn in D1 on February 10 (2 slip days), and turn in D2 on February 25.
 Turning in D2 will only cost you 1 slip day in this scenario.

-The latest day you can turn in this project is October 13, presuming you spent no slip days on Project 1, and you spent all 8 slip days on this project.
+The latest day you can turn in this project is March 2, presuming you spent no slip days on Project 1, and you spent all 8 slip days on this project.
 Remember that you can spend a maximum of 5 slip days on a single deliverable.